Board of Trustees

 Like most independent schools, a Board of Trustees governs Rio Grande School.
 Per Best Practices of Independent School governance, the board serves the following roles:

-1. Serves as the guardian of the school’s mission and it formulates and supports policies that perpetuate the mission.
+Serves as the guardian of the school’s mission and it formulates and supports policies that perpetuate the mission;

-2. Sets policy, focusing on broad policy issues rather than operational details
+Sets policy, focusing on broad policy issues rather than operational details;

-3. Leads fundraising efforts through personal giving, solicitation of others and oversight of the development plan
+Leads fundraising efforts through personal giving, solicitation of others and oversight of the development plan;

-4. Oversees the finances of the school by setting appropriate tuition, approving the budget and monitoring spending
+Oversees the finances of the school by setting appropriate tuition, approving the budget and monitoring spending;

-6. Plans strategically for the future through a formal planning process, with yearly goal-setting
+Plans strategically for the future through a formal planning process, with yearly goal-setting;

-7. Evaluates the performance of the school, the Head of School by defining measurable performance indicators and annually reviewing success in achieving mutually defined goals.
+Evaluates the school's performance, the Head of School by defining measurable performance indicators and annually reviewing success in achieving mutually defined goals.

 BOARD OF TRUSTEES